Monday, October 14, 2024

 If you want to prepare your child/ren and help them grow a sense of personal security plus ease your own anxiety then consider RadKIDS.
 Review this site and the subsequent pages, please annotate any questions then call or email us.
 The below information is for our radKID graduates and their families.
 To see when our next scheduled classes will be held, click here.

-While the media and most politicians try to hide the truth...the movie "Sound of Freedom" exposes the tragedy of child/human trafficking.
+While the media and most politicians try to hide the truth...the movie "Sound of Freedom" exposes the tragedy of child/human/sex trafficking.
+Another great movie to watch "City of Dreams" shows how the failed administration of biden-harris-obama have made illegal entrant children part of their new slave economy.
 Please consider learning more about what is truly happening and support the O.U.R. rescue group

 ===============================